Tourism Illustration Services

 Themed Trail Maps for Georgia Tourism

-I illustrated custom tourism maps for the Georgia state travel guide, each highlighting a different themed route: the Chieftains Trail (historic sites) and a wildlife trail through the state’s wetlands and forests.
+I illustrated custom maps for Georgia’s state travel guide, each showing a themed route - one for the Chieftains Trail (historic sites) and another for a wildlife trail through the state’s wetlands and forests.

-The client specifically asked for a textured, printed look; something organic and inviting that reflected the landscapes and gave the maps a tactile feel.
-I used hand-drawn icons, layered collage elements, and tailored palettes to give each trail its own identity within the visual theme.
+The client wanted something textured and organic that reflected the landscapes and gave the guide a handmade feel.
+I used hand-drawn icons, collage layers, and warm, earthy palettes to give each trail its own identity while still feeling part of the same series.

 This hand-drawn route connects key Native American heritage and frontier-era sites.
 The layout paired the vertical illustration with travel copy and custom icons.